 • EAT!!!
 It is important to keep your body healthy while healing your piercing.
 Soft and bite-sized foods will be easiest for the first week or two.
 Try to avoid hot, spicy or crunchy foods until your piercing is healed.

 • Both alcohol and smoking will irritate your new piercing and can increase healing time.
 Alcohol will increase swelling and may cause bleeding.
 Smokers may experience considerably longer healing times.

 It is very important to keep your piercing clean.
 In addition to only touching your piercing with clean hands, do not let your piercing come in contact with dirty bedding, unclean clothing, pet hair or other people’s body fluids.
 Water, other than your shower or sea-salt solution, should also be avoided.
 This means NO rivers, lakes, hot tubs, oceans, or swimming pools.
 Cosmetics, facial cleansers, and hair products will also irritate your piercing.
-Please only use products that have been suggested by your piercer while you are healing.
+Please only use aftercare products that have been suggested by your piercer while you are healing.
 You may need to check your jewelry to make sure it is tight/secure.
 Talk to your piercer about how often to do this and otherwise do not twist, turn or rotate your jewelry as this will cause damage.
 Avoid any contact that will irritate your piercing.
 This includes wearing tight or restrictive clothing.
 Also, be careful when drying yourself with a towel or washcloth and when dressing or putting on hats and scarves, as you can snag and potentially tear your piercing.
 When getting a haircut or color, consider covering facial and ear piercings with a waterproof bandage.
 Don’t hesitate to ask questions!
-Your piercer is a professional and only they should give you advice about caring for your healing piercing.
+Your piercer is a professional and only they should give you advice about aftercare and caring for your healing piercing.